Elzor/smpp_in_erlang/README.md

 # smpp_in_erlang
 Simple project needs to illustrate working with SMPP in Erlang

-Parts:
+This project includes server and client to show genral workflow for SMPP:

-  esme.erl - tiny client
+*  `esme.erl` - tiny client
-  fake_smsc.erl - simple SMSC
+*  `fake_smsc.erl` - simple SMSC